top of page

 Photo of Dr Yvonne Harman

 As a little girl, I was painfully shy.
 School was an endurance test, often beginning and ending in tears.
+I was told I was overly sensitive, a day dreamer, and anxious.
+These labels shaped me well into adulthood.

 Please join me, or refer someone you know who deserves to fly.